RobertOfTaiwan/SudokuStudyLib/docs/source/matrix.rst

-Traditional Method: Matrix V.0.5 Rev.005
+Traditional Method: Matrix V.0.5 Rev.006
 ****************************************

-.. automodule:: matrix

 This is the traditional method to solve the Sudoku.